eljefe303030/Melius/DRAFT3.0_README.md

 **06.1 USER INTERFACE**
 1. [Better Button Prompts - PS4 - PS5 - Switch](https://www.nexusmods.com/starfield/mods/478) Enable button prompts for PlayStation DualShock/DualSense Controllers or Nintendo Switch-based controllers with any language.
 2. [No Legendary Pickup Notification](https://www.nexusmods.com/starfield/mods/5687) Removes the additional rare/epic/legendary item card notification, which pops up when you pick up an rare/epic/legendary item.
-3. [Replace Circle Cursor](https://www.nexusmods.com/starfield/mods/1297) This mod will remove the circle cursor from the game and replace it with the regular pointer cursor. **enabled by default, recommened to disable if playing with controller**
+3. [Replace Circle Cursor](https://www.nexusmods.com/starfield/mods/1297) This mod will remove the circle cursor from the game and replace it with the regular pointer cursor. **enabled by default, recommended to disable if playing with controller**
 4. [Suppress Message.Show - Disable Tutorials](https://www.nexusmods.com/starfield/mods/11588) This mod patches native game functions so you can disable messages you don't like. **read the mod page description on how to configure**

 **06.1a USER INTERFACE - ULTRA WIDESCREEN**